-Change Management – Step 2: Build a Guiding Coalition
+Change Management Process – Step 2: Build a Guiding Coalition

 In my previous post, I discussed the first step of the change management process (CMP), which is to establish a sense of urgency.
 Creating urgency helps management gain essential reasoning and support for the proposed change initiatives.
 Urgency also aids management and staff in moving from a state of complacency to sharing the energy and direction for action toward change.